Harshitha-Ebbali/FastQFixer/README.md

 # FastQFixer
 A simple Bash script to make FASTQ read names unique by appending an incrementing numeric suffix.
-This is useful when merging FASTQ data from multiple sequencing runs where read names may collide, causing problems for downstream tools such as GATK BaseRecalibrator, MarkDuplicates, or ApplyBQSR.
+This is useful when merging FASTQ data from multiple sequencing runs or lanes where read names may collide, causing problems for downstream tools such as GATK BaseRecalibrator, MarkDuplicates, or ApplyBQSR.

 ## Features
 - Works on FASTQ files (`*.fastq.gz`)